 What are the remedies or damages can a whistleblower recover under the False Claims Act?

-Under the anti-retaliation provision of the False Claims Act, a whistleblower who wins the case may recover:
+Under the anti-retaliation provision of the False Claims Act, a medicare whistleblower who wins the case may recover:

 (2) double back pay, plus interest